prince6687/hostel_management/README.md

 Our website is specifically designed to cater to the unique needs and well-being of students residing in hostels.

 ## Features
-+ Login/ Signup for students and Admin officials.
++ Login/ Signup for students and Admin.
 +
 +
 +